-Lifting Weights is Toning Your Body, Not Making it Bulky
+Lifting Weights Is Toning Your Body, Not Making It Bulky

 If you want a more defined midsection or upper back, breaking down muscle tissue is the proper stimulus to provide that effect.
-The resistance needs to be heavy enough that it either puts a moderate to high strain on your nervous system (roughly loads 68% or greater), or provides a muscular contraction taken to failure.
+The resistance needs to be heavy enough that it either puts a moderate to high strain on your nervous system (roughly loads of 68% or greater), or provides a muscular contraction taken to failure.

 If You Want To Get Bulky, You Have To Bulk Up Your Diet

 If you are looking to lose weight, you will need to expend more energy than you consume.
 If you would like to gain weight, the opposite holds true.
 You can lift weights, eat less than you expend and lose weight.
-Assuming the training modality was responsible for the body composition outcomes, lifting weights would have you lose weight and likely be more defined.
-Remember that nutritional and lifestyle practices are typically what is misapplied if a female (or male) lifts weights and gets “bulky.”
+Assuming the training modality was responsible for the body composition outcomes, lifting weights would have you lose weight and likely become more defined.
+Remember that nutritional and lifestyle practices are typically what are misapplied if a female (or male) lifts weights and gets “bulky.”

 If you would like to “recomposition” your body, meaning alter your fat and muscle mass without changing your weight, simply improving your macronutrient profile could be the ticket.